yafernandes/datadog/kubernetes/aks.md

 ## Control Plane

 PassS services like AKS do not give us access to control plane nodes.
-Since we cannot deploy agents to control plane nodes, we cannot leverage [Auto Discovery](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes) to automatically detect and start monitoring control plane services.
+Since we cannot deploy agents to control plane nodes, we cannot leverage [Autodiscovery](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes) to automatically detect and start monitoring control plane services.
-AKS exposes the Kubernetes API as a services and we will monitor it using [cluster checks](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/#static-configurations-in-files) for simplicity.
+AKS exposes the Kubernetes API as a service we can monitor using [cluster checks](https://docs.datadoghq.com/agent/cluster_agent/clusterchecks/#static-configurations-in-files) for simplicity.

 ```yaml
 clusterAgent: